 What we’re doing to keep you safe

-All patients, staff or visitors entering Lifehouse will have their temperatures checked upon arrival in the foyer, before they are allowed to proceed inside.
-Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case within the past 14 days.
+Everyone entering the building should have their temperature taken upon arrival at the temperature machines.
+Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case or hot spot within the past 14 days.

-Where possible, appointments with your doctors will now be conducted via Telehealth.
-We are also delaying surgery if safe to a later date.
+Where possible, appointments with your doctors will be conducted via Telehealth.
 This reduces your risk of exposure as you do not have to travel into Lifehouse, and you can communicate with your doctor via video link.

 The telephone number for the Call Centre is (02) 8514 1221 and it is open from 9.30am to 3.30pm.

 We have divided our teams into two and we’ll be running appointments across a 12-hour day, Monday to Saturday, to space them out both physically and in time.

 In line with guidelines from the Centre for Disease Control and Prevention we have reduced the time you spend in the waiting room and the number of people in the room at any time.
 Children under 15 will not be allowed in the unit at this time.

 Where possible, we’ll ask you to get your blood tests done locally the day before your appointment.
 You should have a Douglass Hanly Moir Pathology clinic in your area.
 Ask us to send them a request form.
 Your clinic appointment is likely to be done via Telehealth but if you do need to attend the hospital, it will not be on the same day as your treatment.